fkde/aspx-composer/README.md

 | **.env:**              | <span style="font-size: .7rem">Is created only when there is no .env present.</span>                                                                                                                        |
 | **Makefile:**          | <span style="font-size: .7rem">This file provides a set of useful helpers, like a switch for Xdebug.
 Fore more information, take a look at the origin of this project: https://github.com/fkde/aspx </span> |

 You are now theoretically able to develop your application within Docker.
-Practically, you'll need something that stores data.
+Practically, you'll probably need a database to store your visitors' data.

 # Attaching a Database